 These include BP and Shell, but rule out London-listed North Sea companies including Premier Oil and Tullow Oil.
 Infographic: the outlook for self-generation - Future Present.
 Strom direkt vom Erzeuger.
 A Microgrid Grows in Brooklyn.
 Energy, democracy, community – John Duda – Medium.
 How can we build a transition to renewable energy that doesn’t leave the already marginalized behind?

+A story from Baltimore In 2009, the residents of Curtis Bay—a multiracial, working class neighborhood on Baltimore’s industrial southern edge, learned that history was about to repeat itself.
 Energy crowdfunding: the new way to boost renewables.
 It's a brand new sector: the first steps date back to 2012.

+That's 264 million "energy citizens" meeting 45 percent of the region's energy demand through a democratized, citizen-owned system that allows people to be the operators of their own utilities—taking power away, in more ways than one, from a market monopolized by large corporations.
 Community-Owned Energy: How Nebraska Became the Only State to Bring Everyone Power From a Public Grid by Thomas M. Hanna.
 In the United States, there is one state, and only one state, where every single resident and business receives electricity from a community-owned institution rather than a for-profit corporation.

 It is not a famously liberal state like Vermont or Massachusetts.
 Rather, it is conservative Nebraska, with its two Republican Senators and two (out of three) Republican members of Congress, that has embraced the complete socialization of energy distribution.
 In Nebraska, 121 publicly owned utilities, ten cooperatives, and 30 public power districts provide electricity to a population of around 1.8 million people.
 Public and cooperative ownership keeps costs low for the state’s consumers.
 The Battery Powered Home: A Global Transformation Is Under Way! (video)

 As seen in the following video, all too often, when you overproduce power, you are paid 1/4 of the price you pay when you use their power, and net-metering is not fairly applied to production.
 For that reason, better home battery systems have been the holy grail for solar power producers.
 Small-Town Solar Revolution Has Created Jobs Galore & Driven Down Price of Power in Germany.
 Clean Power Published on March 19th, 2012 | by Zachary Shahan Solar energy policies in Germany have resulted in a jobs boom and have driven down the price of power on the EPEX Power Exchange.

 More people work in Germany’s solar energy sector than in its coal and nuclear sectors combined.
 (Don’t tell this year’s GOP candidates — they somehow think clean energy and green jobs is all just talk.)
 Homegrown Green Energy Is Making Power Utilities Irrelevant.
 There are 3,200 utilities that make up the U.S. electrical grid, the largest machine in the world.

 These power companies sell $400 billion worth of electricity a year, mostly derived from burning fossil fuels in centralized stations and distributed over 2.7 million miles of power lines.
 Regulators set rates; utilities get guaranteed returns; investors get sure-thing dividends.
 Energy Democracy: Building a Solar Dream in a Tar Sands Nightmare.

 The Indigenous community of the Lubicon Cree used to be self-sufficient and was able to live off the land.
 Now the community deals with contaminated water, polluted air and a compromised landscape.
 In 2011, the community dealt with one of the largest oil spills in Alberta's history.
 After dealing with three decades of intensive oil, gas, logging, fracking and tar sands exploitation in our homeland, my community of Little Buffalo has chosen to forge a new future and become powered by the sun.